alexandru-savinov/BalancedNewsGo/README.md

 **Current Status:** Basic functionality is working, and the `essential`, `backend`, and `api` test suites now pass when run with the `NO_AUTO_ANALYZE=true` environment variable to prevent background LLM processing from interfering with tests due to SQLite concurrency limitations.

+**Test Status Update (May 2025):**
+- All Go unit, integration, and end-to-end tests now pass, including the previously failing `internal/llm` tests.
+- The codebase now uses **averaging everywhere** for duplicate model/perspective scores and confidences.
+This logic is fully covered by passing tests.
+- For reliable test runs, set the environment variable `NO_AUTO_ANALYZE=true` (see `docs/testing.md`).

 ## Recent Fixes

 - Added `UNIQUE(article_id, model)` constraint to the `llm_scores` table schema to support proper functioning of `ON CONFLICT` clauses in SQL queries that update ensemble scores.
 This fixed critical SQL errors during test execution.